fruit/sfCacheTaggingPlugin/README.markdown

         $q->where('sipp_code = ?', 'A');
         $this->count = $q->count();

-  * To make count query cached with tags, the only one solution is to hydrate first all and collect object tags:
+  * To make count query cached with tags, the only one (ugly) solution is to hydrate all and collection object tags:

         [php]